Why Viva Panels?

 What’s the cost?

-Give us a call as it depends on the size of your build.
+Send us your plans and we can give you an estimate (they don’t have to be finished).
+It all depends on the size of your build.
 Transport to site and electrical fit out will need to be allowed for.

 Why choose the panels over strawbales?